According to Independent.ie

 Technicians must vigorously maintain all exhaust systems passing through the plenum to prevent leaks and prevent exhaust from being released into the plenum.
 Technicians also should check for condensation on pipes in plenum areas.

-Air intakes.
-HVAC technicians should pay attention to areas where outdoor air enters the HVAC system.
-They also should investigate accumulations of organic material in or near HVAC air intakes.
-Areas near Dump-sters, garbage cans, boxes, paper, standing rain water, pond, lagoons, freshly disturbed earth and vegetation can contribute to elevated indoor measurements of airborne fungal spores.
+Air intakes- HVAC technicians should pay attention to areas where outdoor air enters the HVAC system. they also should investigate accumulations of organic material in or near HVAC air intakes.
+Areas near dumpsters, garbage cans, boxes, paper, standing rain water, pond, lagoons, freshly distributed earth and vegetation can contribute to elevated indoor measurements of airborne fungal spores

 These materials includes bird or bat droppings, which support the growth of pathogenic fungi and plant material that generally supports fungal growth.
 Ex-posure to pigeon droppings on window sills or air conditioning units in urban office buildings has been linked to fungal contamination.